mrJakez/kohana-ormt/README.md

 ### Example introduction

-When you configured the Multilanguage module you can directly start to extend your ORM models.
-For example we use a simple Article model represented through ORM.
-The article persists the following data:
+When you have configured the Multilanguage module you can directly start to extend the already existing ORM models.
+In this example chapter we are using a simple Article model represented by ORM.
+The article object has to persist the following data:

 * `author`
 * `crdate`